Ethical Jams & Spreads: From Organic Peanut Butter To Vegan Chocolate Spread

 Is Lyle’s an ethical Jam & Spreads brand?

-Lyle’s sits below the benchmark on The GOOD Shopping Guide’s Jam & Spreads Ethical Ratings Table and is not classified as an ethical brand.
-It performs well in areas such as environmental reporting and animal welfare, although falls short in public record criticisms and organic certification.
-As it does not meet the ethical benchmark, consult the Jam & Spreads Ethical Ratings Table to find brands that do.
+Lyle’s sits below the benchmark on The GOOD Shopping Guide’s Jam & Spreads Ethical Ratings Table.
+While it performs well in environmental reporting and animal welfare, it falls short in Palm Oil Free, Political Donations, and Public Record Criticisms.
+Consumers seeking brands that do meet the ethical benchmark can consult The GOOD Shopping Guide’s Jam & Spreads Ethical Ratings Table to find more responsible alternatives.

 Is Sun‑Pat an ethical Jam & Spreads brand?